 If you are suffering from stomach related ailments, instead of taking OTC medicines, take triphala churna which is a mixture of harad, bibhitaki and amla which has many other benefits apart from taking care of gastro related problems.

-Using Tulsi leaves for cold and cough and ginger and peepramul/ganthoda for indigestion and acid reflux.
-Ganthoda is given during pregnancy and to new mother for better digestion and strength building.
+Using Tulsi leaves for cold and cough and ginger and peepramul powder/ganthoda for indigestion and acid reflux.
+Ganthoda powder is given during pregnancy and to new mother for better digestion and strength building.

 Oil pulling: Oil pulling actually strengthens your gums, teeth and jaw.
 Hold oil (pure sesame or coconut) in your mouth and swish it around your mouth for 10-15 mins and then spit it out.